 Where You're Operating

-This work is designed for founder-builders—people who started with something to make and found themselves, not entirely by plan, leading the organization forming around it.
+This work is designed for tech founder-builders: people who started with something to make and found themselves, not entirely by plan, leading the organization forming around it.

 You are still the creative engine.
-Vision, instinct, and the drive to build something that didn't exist before—that hasn't changed.
+Vision, instinct, and the drive to build something that did not exist before have not gone away.

 There is now a team, or the beginning of one.
-There may be funding, or early traction, or external recognition that has raised the stakes quietly.
-Expectations have formed: from others and from yourself.
+There may be funding, early traction, or external recognition that has quietly raised the stakes.
+Expectations have formed from others, and from yourself.

-The building continues.
-But it now requires something additional: the capacity to lead what you're building while you're still building it.
+The work continues, but it now requires something additional: the capacity to lead what you are building while you are still building it.

-Most founder-builders didn't see this moment coming.
-Not because they lacked awareness, but because the transition from builder to leader doesn't announce itself.
+Most founder-builders do not see this moment coming.
+Not because they lack awareness, but because the transition from builder to leader rarely announces itself…

 It accumulates.